¿´Æ¬¿ñÈË

 Pupils can self-refer to counselling, in fact this is encouraged.

-Students are supported with their mental health through integrative therapeutic approaches which include mindfulness, Transactional Analysis, psychoeducation, Cognitive behavioural therapy, Gestalt, Internal Family Systems therapy, and much more.
+Students are supported with their mental health through integrative therapeutic approaches which include mindfulness, transactional analysis, psychoeducation, cognitive behavioural therapy, Gestalt, internal family systems therapy, and more.

 Students are assessed at their initial session to see if counselling or coaching is the right fit.
 They are offered six sessions to begin with then review for more if there is an ongoing psychological need.
 Students that are supported tend to have mild to moderate presentations.
 If students are facing more complex or severe challenges, they are supported in school with external agencies or signposted on to the appropriate specialist support.
 All work is confidential except for safeguarding.
 Students can also drop in for a one-off session to support their day to day challenges.